 We understand that in emergency situations this may not always be possible and so we would advise you to make a professional judgement, taking account of all of the information you have available to you.

-If matters escalate, you can also speak to Public Concern at Work**, the whistleblowing charity who provides advice to individuals with whistleblowing concerns at work.
+If matters escalate, you can also speak to Protect (formerly Public Concern at Work), the whistleblowing charity that provides advice to individuals with whistleblowing concerns at work.

 The approach set out above protects not only you from infection, but the wider population of service users you subsequently treat.
 We recommend you keep a record of any engagement you have with others during the decision making process and the reasons for any decision(s) you make.